-Traffic: We will allow traffic to flow outside of our working hours.
+During in-house construction, we will allow traffic to flow on 66th Street outside of our working hours.
 When we are working in the street, we may have to close it to traffic for reasons of safety.
 You will always be able to reach your home or business, even if it means putting a metal plate in place.
 Outside of working hours, a lane will be left open for local traffic only.